Research interests

 • J. Mochizuki-Freeman, M. R. Kabir, M. Gulecha, Z. Tiganj.
 Geometry of abstract learned knowledge in deep RL agents.
 NeurIPS 2023 Workshop on Symmetry and Geometry in Neural Representations (Proceedings track, Oral presentation), 2023.
 PDF

 • S. Sheybani, H. Hansaria, J N. Wood, L. B. Smith, Z. Tiganj.
 Curriculum learning with infant egocentric videos.
 NeurIPS (Spotlight paper), 2023.
-PDF
+Code PDF

 • Z. Tiganj.
 Accumulating evidence by sampling from temporally organized memory.
 Learning & Behavior, 1-2, 2023.
 PDF